 Ann ShershinSixth Ward

-Climate Smart Communities
+What are Climate Smart Communities?

-Climate Smart Communities (CSC) is a New York State program that helps local governments take action to reduce greenhouse gas emissions and adapt to a changing climate.
+Climate Smart Communities is a New York State program that helps local governments take action to reduce greenhouse gas emissions and adapt to a changing climate.

-The original focus of the program was on encouraging local governments to commit to act on climate change by passing a resolution containing the CSC Pledge.
+The original focus of the program was on encouraging local governments to commit to act on climate change by passing a resolution containing the Climate Smart Pledge.
 The certification program was added in 2014 and provides specific guidance on how to implement the pledge.
 Certified communities are leaders, going beyond the pledge by completing and documenting a suite of actions that mitigate and adapt to climate change at the local level.
 Communities earn points toward certification for each action they complete.
 In addition to accumulating points, each community must complete a number of mandatory and priority actions at each level of certification.

 Our town has committed to: